-Wholesale RTGS payment instructions can be submitted to RITS directly as RITS cash transfers, or through two feeder systems: SWIFT Payment Delivery System (PDS) and Austraclear.
-The SWIFT PDS is a closed user group administered by the Australian Payments Network, which sets rules and procedures for clearing payments in Australia through its High Value Clearing System (HVCS).
+Wholesale RTGS payment instructions can be submitted to RITS directly as RITS cash transfers, or through two feeder systems: SWIFT PDS and Austraclear.
+The SWIFT PDS is a closed user group administered by AusPayNet, which sets rules and procedures for clearing payments in Australia through its HVCS.
 The SWIFT PDS is used primarily to make customer and interbank payments, with interbank settlement occurring across ESAs in RITS.
-Austraclear transactions submitted to RITS for settlement generally represent the cash legs of debt security transactions, which are settled on a delivery-versus-payment model 1 basis.28 Payment instructions that are not associated with the settlement of securities transactions may also be sent for settlement via the Austraclear system.
-Other FMIs with ESAs (i.e. CLS, the ASX CCPs and LCH) use these feeder systems to settle AUD obligations arising from the systems they operate.
+Austraclear transactions submitted to RITS for settlement generally represent the cash legs of debt security transactions, which are settled on a delivery-versus-payment model 1 basis.27 Payment instructions that are not associated with the settlement of securities transactions may also be sent for settlement via the Austraclear system.
+Other FMIs with ESAs (i.e. CLS, the ASX CCPs and LCH.Clearnet Limited (LCH)) use these feeder systems to settle Australian dollar obligations arising from the systems they operate.

-RITS also facilitates the multilateral net settlement of interbank obligations arising from other systems (Table A.4).
-The settlement of obligations arising in the retail payment systems administered by the Australian Payments Network is facilitated by the Bank's LVSS in RITS.29 All other multilateral net batches are administered by 'batch administrators' and entered into RITS through its batch feeder functionality.30
+RITS also facilitates the multilateral net settlement of interbank obligations arising from other systems (Table A.2).
+The settlement of obligations arising in the retail payment systems administered by AusPayNet is facilitated by the Bank's LVSS in RITS.
+All other multilateral net batches are administered by 'batch administrators' and entered into RITS through its batch feeder functionality.28